Curriculum Offer Overview

 • will be equipped with the right skills to go onto further education

 Students are placed in sets for Maths and Science, which reflects their attainment levels.
 Other subjects will be taught in mixed ability classes.
-We aim to help your child fulfil their potential through dynamic teaching in a creative learning environment.
-Progress is monitored through parents’ evenings, interim progress reports and an annual report.
+We aim to support students to fulfil their potential through dynamic teaching in a creative learning environment.
+Progress is monitored through Parents’ Evenings, learning tier data reports, interim progress reports and an annual report.
 We welcome parents into the school at any time to discuss their child’s progress.

 Key Stage 3

 Key Stage 3 covers Years 7, 8 and 9.
 During this time students are taught the full range of National Curriculum subjects.
-The National Curriculum subjects are English, Maths, Science, History, Geography, MFL, Art, PE, Technology, Music, Drama, Computer Science, Religious Studies, Sex Education, PSHE and Citizenship.
+The National Curriculum subjects are English, Maths, Science, History, Geography, Modern Foreign Languages, Art, Physical Education, Technology, Music, Computer Science, Religious Studies, Sex Education, PSHE (Personal, Social and Health Education).
 All students have the opportunity to study French or Spanish in KS3.

 Key Stage 4

 In Years 10 and 11 the students study up to ten courses that will normally lead to GCSEs/BTECs.
-Every student studies a core of subjects which includes English, Maths, Science, PE and PSHE.
+Every student studies a core of subjects which includes English, Maths, Science, Physical Education and PSHE (Personal, Social and Health Education) and Religious Studies.

 Some students will be offered the opportunity to study for some of the time at local colleges and workplaces.
 The high standards of teaching and guidance in the school mean that a very high proportion of our leavers go onto further education.
 All students are taught for 25 hours a week excluding registration and assembly time.

-All students in KS3 have one dedicated lesson of specific RS provision per fortnight.
-RS is also part of themed days, PORRSCHE lessons and assemblies.
+All students in KS3 and KS4 in Year 10 at have one dedicated lesson of specific Religious Studies provision per fortnight.
+Religious Studies is also part of themed days, PSHE lessons and assemblies.
 Assemblies are held at least once a week and will sometimes include acts of collective worship.
-Parents have the right to withdraw their children from all or part of RS and collective worship and should write to the Headteacher in the first instance.
+Parents have the right to withdraw their children from all or part of Religious Studies and collective worship and should write to the Headteacher in the first instance.

-Sex & Relationship Education (SRE) The school has a SRE programme that complies with the law, Hampshire County Council guidelines and promotes responsible behaviour.
-A full copy of the school’s SRE policy is available on the website.
+The school has a RSE programme that complies with the law, Hampshire County Council guidelines and promotes responsible behaviour.
+A full copy of the school’s RSE policy is available on the website.

 Careers and work related learning

 A careers programme is followed by all students as part of their PSHE programme.
 This is designed to give students a focus for their education and prepare them for life-long learning.
-Students will undertake a work experience programme, where they can develop their sense of responsibility and communication skills in the world of work.
+Students will undertake a work experience programme in Year 10, where they can develop their sense of responsibility and communication skills in the world of work.
 The school also runs progression evenings for Key Stage 4 students and parents, at which all the local colleges and apprenticeship providers are present.

 Reporting to parents

 Throughout the year students are assessed to monitor their progress.
 They are also set targets after reflecting on what they have achieved.
 Progress levels and grades are collected three times a year and students who are not making progress will be targeted for support and if necessary intervention.
-Parents receive progress data three times a year and a final report once a year.
+Parents receive learning tier data fortnightly, progress data three times a year and a final report once a year.

 SEN (Special Educational Needs)